zethon/AshCoin/docs/settings.md

 ## Overview

-The default settings file is name `.ash_config` and is located in the users home directoy.
+The default settings file is named `.ash_config` and is located in the user's home directoy.

-If this file does not exist when the program is run it will automatically be generated in the user's home folder.
+If this file does not exist when the program starts it will automatically be generated.
 These locations are typically in the following folders on each OS:

 * MacOS - `/Users/<username>`
 * Ubuntu - `/home/<username>`